by HarveyKent

 Luthor raised an eyebrow.
 “The Scavengers of Qward?
 I know nothing of them.”

 “How can you know of me but not of the Scavengers?
-A band of intergalactic criminals, space pirates in the employ of the Weaponers of Qward, armed with yellow energy-producing rings of the Weaponers’ design.
+A band of intergalactic criminals, space pirates in the employ of the Weaponers of Qward and armed by them with various weapons.
 In my brash youth I joined their number, but the atrocities they committed soon disgusted me.
 I turned my back on them, but no one quits the Scavengers.
 They tried to kill me.
-Had I not been able to hold onto my own yellow ring, they would have succeeded.”
+Had I not been able to hold onto this yellow ring, they would have succeeded.
+You see, the Weaponers had once given an other-dimensional man named Sinestro a yellow ring that tapped into the energies of the Green Lantern Corps of his universe.
+However, the Weaponers had recently developed a prototype ring that taps into an altogether different energy source only recently discovered on Qward itself.
+It was the only one of its kind, and I was chosen to be the one to wield it, before I turned against them.”

 “I see.
 And you have since dedicated your life to righting the wrongs committed by the Scavengers?”
 Luthor asked.